nainarazz/nainacodes.com-old/content/posts/git-rebase-not-as-hard-as-you-think/git-rebase-not-as-hard-as-you-think.md

 ![git rebase interactive](./interactive_rebase.png)

 The commits are now shown in reverse order, meaning the oldest commits come first.
 Each commit has a `pick` command followed by the hash of the commit.
-By picking, you are saying that you want to include this commit.
-There are other commands in the list that you can use beside `pick`.
+By picking, we are saying that we want to include this commit.
+There are other commands in the list that we could use besides `pick`.

-If you wanna change the commit message for example, you can use `reword`.
+If you wanna change the commit message, for example, you can use `reword`.
 If you wanna combine multiple commits into a single commit, you can use `squash`.
 If you wanna reorder, you simply move the commits into the desired order.

 ![git rebase interactive commit messages](./interactive_rebase_modify_commits.png)